AutoClimDS: Climate Data Science Agentic AI -- A Knowledge Graph is All You Need: INTRODUCTION

 \subsection{Related Work}

 Several initiatives have sought to improve climate data access and interoperability.
-Foundational projects like NASA Earthdata \citep{nasaearthdata}, the Coupled Model Intercomparison Project (CMIP) archives \citep{meehl2000coupled}, and the Earth System Grid Federation (ESGF) \citep{williams2011earth} provide access to a wealth of observational and model datasets.
-Computational tools such as Pangeo \citep{odaka2019pangeo} and ESMValTool \citep{righi2020earth} have further facilitated cloud-based analysis and model evaluation, while ontologies like Semantic Web for Earth and Environmental Terminology (SWEET) \citep{raskin2005knowledge} and frameworks like GeoLink \citep{zhou2020geolink} offer structured vocabularies for Earth science concepts.
-While invaluable, these platforms were designed as passive repositories and toolkits for human researchers.
-They excel at data provision but lack the integrated, machine-readable structure required to support autonomous Climate Data Science AI Agents.
-Such agents require a relational understanding of how to select, combine, and process that data to achieve a specific scientific goal.
-More critically, existing systems do not capture researcher intent or support automated, problem-aware workflow composition.
+Foundational projects like NASA Earthdata \cite{nasaearthdata}, CMIP \cite{meehl2000coupled}, and ESGF \cite{williams2011earth} provide observational and model datasets.
+Computational tools such as Pangeo \cite{odaka2019pangeo} and ESMValTool \cite{righi2020earth} facilitate cloud-based analysis, while ontologies like SWEET \cite{raskin2005knowledge} and GeoLink \cite{zhou2020geolink} offer structured vocabularies for Earth science concepts.
+However, these were designed for human researchers: SWEET provides conceptual hierarchies (e.g., "Precipitation" $\subseteq$ "AtmosphericPhenomenon") but lacks executable data access paths; Pangeo requires manual dataset specification; ESMValTool demands expert-configured recipes.
+None capture the procedural reasoning needed for autonomous agentic workflows, how to authenticate with NASA Earthdata, which variable to extract from multi-dimensional NetCDF, or which pre-processing operations to apply for specific analyses.